 Bring the fragments together

-Health data from the Apple Health app, wearable signals, recordings, symptoms, uploads, and notes become more useful when they live in one private health timeline.
+Symptoms, Daily Check-Ins, activities, notes, uploads, and optional Health app data become more useful when they live in one private health timeline.

 Approach

-The product keeps Health app data, wearable signals, symptoms, and context together so a recent change is easier to understand before the next doctor visit.
+The product keeps symptoms, Daily Check-Ins, activities, notes, uploads, and optional Health app data together so a recent change is easier to understand before the next doctor visit.

 The goal is not more charts.
 The goal is a better account of what changed, when it changed, what data is available, and what was happening around it.